 The Ford brand sold 1.2 million of these cars, and did take the #1 sales crown in ’53, at least by model year accounting.
 So Ford got its golden anniversary present, and that horn plaque was not made in vain.
 Chevy beat back Ford for the next few years, but buyers’ addiction to discounts was the price paid.
 Speaking of price, this mid-level Customline stickered at $1628, about $13k in 2010 dollars, before the discounts.

 So the 1953 Ford was both the beginning of Ford’s second half century and the end of the flathead.
 Its 239 cubic inches (3.9 L) packed all of 110 gross hp; maybe about 90-95 in today’s net hp.
 Chevy’s venerable but OHV six made 115 that year.
-So Ford’s reputation as a quick car was long gone, having been established in the mid-thirties when Fords weighed several hundred pounds less than the competition.
+So Ford’s reputation as a quick car was mostly gone, having been established in the mid-thirties when Fords weighed several hundred pounds less than the competition.
 That was thanks to Henry’s unwavering determination to use the highest quality steels, and keep things simple.

-In fact, Ford’s own new 215 CID OHV six that arrived in 1952 was probably a better choice for most folks, thanks to its much better torque curve and more efficient design.
+In fact, Ford’s own new 215 CID OHV six that arrived in 1952 was probably a better choice for most folks, thanks to its better torque curve and more efficient design.
 Its 101 hp rating was probably kept a bit low to keep some distance from the more expensive eight, but there were drivers who swore the six was quicker in most applications.

 When Robert, whose sparkling eyes, slight but wiry build and other feature gave him an impish quality, fired up the Ford and blipped it repeatedly to warm it up a bit, it reminded me of vintage sports car-racers of yore.
 The Maserati and Jaguar come to mind: a biggish six, packing a long stroke, but with a distinct bite from the obviously genuine split dual exhaust system.
 That really changes the sound of a six, from a silky purr to a mean snarl.